tomichj/oath-lockdown/README.md

 ### Use The Install Generator

-Install oath-ironclad with the install generator:
+Use the install generator:

-    rails g oath:ironclad:install
+    rails g oath:lockdown:install

 This will install:
-* localization in english at `app/config/locales/oath.ironclad.en.yml`
+* localization in english at `app/config/locales/oath.lockdown.en.yml`
-* an initializer at `app/config/initializers/oath-ironclad.rb` with all values commented out.
+* an initializer at `app/config/initializers/oath-lockdown.rb` with all values commented out.
 * database migrations for the user table, adding columns for: brute force, tracking, and rememberable ** if you won't be using any of those features, you can remove the migration